NVIDIA/TensorRT-LLM/docs/source/performance/perf-best-practices.md

 ## Build Options to Optimize the Performance of TensorRT-LLM Models

-This part summarizes how to build engines to enhance the performance of the runtime and, for some of them, decrease the engine build time.
+This part summarizes how to build engines to enhance the performance of the runtime.
+The following options have reasonable default values but for some of them, it's possible that tuning is needed to get the peak numbers.

 ***Note that some of those features and how to enable them may change in the future.***